burak-sanver/CleanBlog/README.md

-This works progresses simultaneously with https://app.patika.dev/courses/nodejs pcat works.
+This works progresses simultaneously with https://app.patika.dev/courses/nodejs PCAT works.
+PCAT study is also shared as repo